sp80808/ai-dj/README.md

 ## 🛠️ Contributing

 Found a bug?
-Please report with:

-- DAW name/version
-- Steps to reproduce
-- Screenshots if UI-related
+Please report with DAW name/version, steps to reproduce, and screenshots if UI-related.

 ---

-## 📝 License & Attribution
+## 📝 License

 MIT License - Feel free to modify, but please keep original attribution to InnerMost47

 ---

-**OBSIDIAN** - Where artificial intelligence meets live music performance.
+**OBSIDIAN-Neural** - Where artificial intelligence meets live music performance.

 _Developed by innermost47_